Lactobacillus acidophilus, Lactobacillus bulgaricus, acidophilus

 "souring" of milk.
 Many different strains can be found in milk foods.
 They can also

-be found in the intestinal tracts and vaginas of adults.
-And they are found in the
+be found in the intestinal tracts and vaginas of adults and in the intestinal tracts

 Some strains of Lactobacilli are used to make cheese and yogurt.
 These are Lactobacillus